At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in nanoparticle synthesis and characterisation, especially with lipid nanoparticles.
-Use specific examples from your past roles to demonstrate your expertise.
+Tailor Your CV: Make sure your CV highlights relevant experience in nanoparticle synthesis and characterisation, particularly with lipid nanoparticles.
+Include specific projects or coursework that demonstrate your expertise in this area.

 Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also expresses your enthusiasm for the role.
 Mention how your background aligns with the company's innovative approach to DNA synthesis and drug delivery.

 Highlight Technical Skills: In your application, emphasise your proficiency with characterisation tools such as DLS, SAXS/SANS, and electron microscopy.
-Be specific about your experience with these techniques and how they relate to the job.
+Provide examples of how you've used these tools in previous roles or projects.

-Showcase Communication Skills: Since excellent communication skills are essential for this role, provide examples of how you've effectively communicated complex scientific concepts in previous positions or during your studies.
+Showcase Communication Skills: Since excellent communication skills are essential for this role, include examples of how you've effectively communicated complex scientific concepts in past experiences, whether in reports, presentations, or team collaborations.

 How to prepare for a job interview at Taylorollinson